graphql-aspnet/graphql-aspnet.github.io/docs/advanced/custom-scalars.md

 ### IScalarGraphType Members

--   `Name`: The name of this scalar in GraphQL.
-This is the name that will be displayed in introspection queries.
+-   `Name`: The unique name of this scalar.
+This name must be used when declaring a variable.
--   `InternalName`: An alternative name representing the scalar in server side code.
-This name is commonly used in logging messages and exceptions to identify the scalar in terms of the server.
+-   `InternalName`: An alternate name representing the scalar in server side code.
+This name is commonly used in logging messages and exceptions to identify the scalar in terms of the server definitions.
 Its common to use the fully qualified name, i.e. `"MyNameSpace.Money"`.
 -   `Description`: The phrase that will used to describe the scalar in introspection queries.
 -   `Kind`: Scalars must always be declared as `TypeKind.SCALAR`.
 -   `Publish`: Indicates if the scalar should be published for introspection queries.
 Unless there is a very strong reason not to, scalars should always be published.
 Set this value to `true`.